ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 This notebook-tutorial provides an introduction to the use of the Global Interpolated RAinFall Estimation (GIRAFE) data record for climate studies.

-The Precipitation (PRE) Essential Climate Variable (ECV) and the GIRAFE product are described in introduction.
-Then, a first use case provides an analysis of the time averaged global and seasonal climatological distributions of the Precipitation field as well as the monthly mean climatology.
-The second use case presents the time series and trend analysis of Precipitation.
+The precipitation (PRE) essential climate variable (ECV) and the GIRAFE product are described in introduction.
+Then, a first use case provides an analysis of the time averaged global and seasonal climatological distributions of the precipitation field as well as the monthly mean climatology.
+The second use case presents the time series and trend analysis of precipitation.
 Step-by-step instructions are provided on data preparation; the use cases are extensively documented and each line of code is explained.
 The three figures below show some results from the use cases and illustrate the successful run of the code.

 ![logo](./img/Precipitation.png)